John Fitzgerald (tennis)

 John Basil Fitzgerald OAM (born 28 December 1960) is a former professional tennis player from Australia who played right-handed with a single-handed backhand.

 Playing career

 During his career, he won 6 top-tier singles titles and 30 tour doubles titles, including 7 Grand Slam doubles titles.
 He also achieved the career men's doubles Grand Slam (winning all four titles-the Australian Open, French Open, Wimbledon and the US Open).
 He reached the World No. 1 doubles ranking in 1991, teaming up with Anders Järryd to win three out of the four Grand Slam doubles titles that year.
 His career-high singles ranking was World No. 25 in 1988.
 He was a member of the Australian team which won the Davis Cup in 1983 and 1986.

 Post-playing career

-Fitzgerald was formerly the captain of the Australian Davis Cup Team from 2001 to 2010 before Patrick Rafter took over after Australia's World group playoff loss to Belgium.
+Fitzgerald was the captain of the Australian Davis Cup Team from 2001 to 2010, leading the team to a tournament victory in 2003 against Spain.